yjcyxky/auth-service/README.md

 Well, kong says that we need to be authenticated!
 Let's do that

-Under the section [6.
-Configuration of realm and clients in Keycloak](#6-configuration-of-realm-and-clients-in-keycloak), we added an user.
+Under the section [Configuration of realm and clients in Keycloak](#configuration-of-realm-and-clients-in-keycloak), we added an user.
 In my case it's user / pass was demouser / demouser, remember?
 We also created a client named "myapp" and we gave to this client the access type "public".
 If you pay attention to the following curl request, we're going to use that parameters to perform our login:

 ```bash
 RAWTKN=$(curl -s -X POST \